stevenxchung/Artificial-Intelligence-Coursework/Coursera - AI for Everyone/04-week-2-quiz.md

 5. Unless you have a huge dataset (“Big Data”), it is generally not worth attempting machine learning or data science projects on your problem.
 Answer: _False_

 6. Say you want to build an AI system to help recruiters with automated resume screening.
 Which of these steps might be involved in “technical diligence” process?
 (Select all that apply.)
-Answer:

    - _Making sure that an AI system can meet the desired performance_
    - _Defining an engineering timeline_